lammps/lammps/doc/src/Howto_output.rst

 ------------------------

-Per-grid data can come in two kinds: a vector of values (one per grid point), or a 2d array of values (multiple values per grid point).
+Per-grid data can come in two kinds: a vector of values (one per grid cekk), or a 2d array of values (multiple values per grid ckk).
 The doc page for a "compute" or "fix" that generates data will specify names for both the grid(s) and datum(s) it produces, e.g. per-grid vectors or arrays, which can be referenced by other commands.